kyverno/chainsaw/website/docs/configuration/cleanup-delay.md

 # Delay before cleanup

-At the end of each test Chainsaw will delete the resources it created during the test.
+At the end of each test, Chainsaw will delete the resources it created during the test.

-When testing operators, it can be useful to wait a little bit before starting the cleanup process to make sure the operator/controller had the necessary time to update internal state.
+When testing operators, it can be useful to wait a little bit before starting the cleanup process to make sure the operator/controller has the necessary time to update the internal state.

 For this reason, Chainsaw provides the `delayBeforeCleanup` configuration option and the corresponding `--delay-before-cleanup` flag.